spack/spack-tutorial/tutorial_spack_scripting.rst

 - has a single entry in its ``versions`` list; and
 - the platform operating system is now ``ubuntu18.04``.

-It is not necessary to store the intermediate abstract spec as we can see when we instantiate and concretize a new instance:
+It is not necessary to store the intermediate abstract spec -- you can use the ``.concretized()`` method as shorthand:

 .. literalinclude:: outputs/scripting/spack-python-sans-intermediate.out
    :language: console